sinned8/cfd-simple-solvers-c/README.md

 Unlike the 1D solvers, this is not a time-marching wave problem.
 The solution is found iteratively by updating each grid point using its neighboring values and the source term.

 The result shows a smooth pressure surface with high-pressure and low-pressure regions caused by the source term.

+### 2D Lid-Driven Cavity Flow

+Solves the incompressible 2D Navier-Stokes equations for a lid-driven cavity flow.
+The top boundary moves horizontally, while the remaining walls are stationary no-slip boundaries.
+The solver updates the horizontal velocity `u`, vertical velocity `v`, and pressure field `p` over time.

+The method uses finite differences with:

+- backward differences for the nonlinear convection terms
+- central differences for pressure gradients
+- central differences for diffusion terms
+- a pressure Poisson equation to enforce incompressibility

+The simulation saves pressure, `u` velocity, and `v` velocity fields to CSV files at each timestep.
+These outputs are then animated in Python using pressure contours with velocity streamlines to show the formation of the cavity vortex.

 ## Requirements